sriksmachi/melanoma_cancer_detection_using_neural_networks/README.md

-# melanoma_cancer_detection_using_neural_networks
+# Distributed ML training, deploying and Inference using Azure ML and ML Flow.

-This repository contains code artifacts which explains how to detect Melanoma Cancer using Convolutional Neural Networks
+This repository contains code artifacts which explains how to detect Melanoma Cancer using Convolutional Neural Networks and operationalize using Azure ML